 Mosie continued to promote and market his songs via his own company, Mosie Lister Publications.
 In 1969, he merged with a national denominational publishing house, expanding his influence into church music.
 Six years later, he was ordained into the Gospel Ministry, and the next year was inducted into the Gospel Music Association Hall of Fame.

 Wylene passed away in 2001, and within the next two years Mosie had made some big decisions.
 He married Martha Hunter, and the newlyweds moved to Tennessee, where they live near Martha's daughter Vicki (wife of Booth Brothers tenor Michael), and Mosie's daughter Barbara (married to David Williams, a veteran music minister, keyboardist and arranger).
-Barbara is a songwriter herself, and together with her husband, manages their own publishing company, Music by WilliamSong (williamsongmusicresources.com).
-Mosie's other daughter, Brenda, is a gifted singer and graphic artist/writer who continues to live in Florida with her husband Jimmie Vann, also a musician and veteran of Christian performing arts (Vann Presentation Services, inc).
+Barbara is a songwriter herself, and together with her husband, manages their own publishing company, Music by WilliamSong (williamsong.squarespace.com).
+Mosie's other daughter, Brenda, is a gifted singer and graphic artist/writer who continues to live in Florida with her husband Jimmie Vann, a veteran in church music ministry and performing arts (Vann Presentation Services, inc).